hertzmann/hertzmann.github.io/_posts/2022-12-17-when-tech-changes-art.md

 **The Short-Term versus the Long-Term**

 These debates over technology's effects tend to mix up two different things: what happens to workers right now, and what happens over time.
+[It's important to distinguish the short-term and long-term impacts](https://www.jstor.org/stable/3105385).

 On one hand, it's hard to look back in history and say "we shouldn't have invented X just so that the people 100 years ago could have kept their jobs."
 At what point do we decide that technological progress or artistic development should stop?
 At what point in history did we make a mistake by continuing to invent new things or to develop new artistic styles, and why is "right now" somehow that time?